Andrea Mason (political candidate): Background and career

 Mason is the daughter of Ben Mason, an Aboriginal Christian pastor involved in the founding of the Aboriginal Evangelical Fellowship, she was born in Subiaco, Western Australia.
 She grew up in Western Australia before her family moved to Adelaide, South Australia in 1979.
 After completing her secondary education she was awarded a Netball Scholarship at the Australian Institute of Sport and moved to Canberra for two years.
-On her return to Adelaide, Mason studied for a Bachelor of Arts degree in Aboriginal Affairs and Public Administration.
+On her return to Adelaide, Mason studied for a Bachelor of Aboriginal Affairs and Public Administration at the South Australian Institute of Technology (now the University of South Australia).
 She graduated in 1988, and from 1989 onwards she worked on housing and employment programs with the South Australian Public Service.
 In 1999, Mason commenced a Bachelor of Laws Degree at the University of Adelaide.
 Graduating in 2002, she began working for Andrew Evans, a member of the South Australian Legislative Council and leader of the South Australian branch of the Family First Party, as a personal assistant.

 On 8 August 2004, Mason became the first-ever Indigenous Australian woman to lead an Australian political party, when the Family First Party chose her as its national leader.
 She unsuccessfully contested the 2004 Australian federal election as the party's South Australian lead Australian Senate candidate.

-In 2019 Mason was appointed to serve as a commissioner to the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
+In 2019, Mason was appointed to serve as a commissioner to the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.